Math Placement for Honors Students

 Honors Math 242 is taught by Dr. Rakesh – a favorite professor of Honors students.
 In the Honors section, there will be an emphasis on a conceptual understanding of the topics, in addition to practicing calculus techniques.
 Students will work in groups, on several take home math projects requiring creative thinking to solve the problems.
 Lectures and projects will include tangential excursions into non-tranditional but important and interesting areas of mathematics.

-The Honors section of Math 242 has 15 to 20 students, permitting closer interaction between students and the instructor.
+The Honors section of Math 242 has around 20 students, permitting closer interaction between students and the instructor.
 The regular sections have 50 to 75 students in each section.

 “I had a very positive experience in Honors Calculus II.
-Dr. Rakesh is an excellent professor and puts in an incredible amount of effort to ensure student success.
 With it being an Honors course also meant that the class size was a lot smaller than a traditional calculus class, making it easier to understand the material and fostering a community within the class.
 I highly recommend this class to anyone who has the opportunity to take it.”

 — Carson Brown, ’27